 Having a piece of a disc broken off and floating around the spinal column sounds bad and might be truly problematic in some instances.
 However, many sequestered conditions are no more symptomatic than any other type of herniated disc.

 Remember that all disc issues typically follow this simple rule:

-Herniated discs due to normal spinal degeneration are less likely to be symptomatic and many exist completely unbeknownst to the affected individual.
-Herniations due to traumatic injury are likely to be painful for a time of not more than 6 to 8 weeks, on average, but should resolve completely or near completely and are not likely to create persistent back pain syndromes.
+Herniated discs that are caused by normal spinal degeneration are less likely to be symptomatic and many exist completely unbeknownst to the affected individual.
+Herniations due to traumatic injury are likely to be painful for a time of not more than 2 to 8 weeks, on average, but should resolve completely or near completely and are not likely to create persistent back pain syndromes.